 The National Safety Council recommends enjoying fireworks at public displays conducted by professionals, and not use any fireworks at home.
-They may be legal, but they are not safe.
+Even though fireworks may be legal, they pose a high risk to personal safety.

-GENERAL FIREW ORKS RULES
+GENERAL FIREWORKS RULES

 (IF FIREWORKS ARE LEGAL WHERE YOU RESIDE)